TIBCOSoftware/bpme-samples/case-management-usecases/demo-UseCase-FeeScheduleChangeProcess/README.md

 ## Case Management Financial Use Case

 This demo illustrates how case management can be used to manage a fee schedule change process.
-This contains......
+This contains the project zip with all the artifacts.
+In order to run the demo you will have to create the decision tables.
+See the screenshots below for details on the decision tables.

 Youtube demo link - https://drive.google.com/file/d/1XL2c2GaHmIooqw9LxkjDZNzaevGh8xpC/view?usp=sharing